Detailed League Outline

 Softballs/Gear Specifications -

 - 11” softi (provided by JCPRD)

 - Catchers must wear catcher’s helmet w/ faceguard, OR batting helmet w/ faceguard.

 - 9U and 10U Kid/Coach AND 10U

-- 11” optic yellow softball supplied by team - MUST be purchased at JCPRD concessions, $7/ea or $70/dz.
+- 11” optic yellow softball supplied by team - Must have the red USSSA stamp and can be purchased at JCPRD concessions, $7/ea or $70/dz.